descawed/live-split-hotkeys/README.md

 Make sure you have the "Global hotkeys" option checked in LiveSplit.
 If you don't, check it and restart LiveSplit.
 You'll also need to make sure the program has access to your keyboard devices in `/dev/input`.
 The easiest way would be to run it with `sudo`.
 Then start the program after starting LiveSplit and let it run.
+You'll probably need to tell it where to find LiveSplit's settings.cfg with the `--settings` option.
 You can kill it with ctrl+c when you're done.
 Use `live-split-hotkeys -h` for help.

 ## Limitations